elsif-maj/urlac/README.md

 1/30/24 22:45

 The heartbeat worked!
 This is a great.
 Next steps are to just pare this down into an audio-only service and then stick the client logic into a React app to recreate Umbra's conditions -- the next thing to figure out in this regard is 'rooms'.
 Once that's working I'll begin Umbra integration.

+1/31/24 21:30

+At present this repo isn't what the description says it is -- this *will* support rooms and be pared down from audio/video to audio only -- at present those are just next steps.